shandbox is a simple

 something to edit or access unwanted files" it's down to you to both carefully

 review its implementation and consider alternatives.
+The recent spate of

 $ shandbox run uvx pycowsay